-As for all other situations, should an NCF staff member feel that a child is in immediate danger as a consequence of peer on peer abuse, then the police should be called without delay on 999.
+As for all other situations, should an NCF staff member feel that a child is in immediate danger as a consequence of child on child abuse, then the police should be called without delay on 999.

-Dealing with allegations of peer on peer abuse
+Dealing with allegations of child on child abuse

-NCF understand the risks of peer on peer abuse and will work proactively to minimise the chances of it happening, as well as recognising and responding promptly to the signs if it does occur.
+NCF understand the risks of child on child abuse and will work proactively to minimise the chances of it happening, as well as recognising and responding promptly to the signs if it does occur.

-Whilst in most instances the conduct of a child towards another child will be covered by the Behaviour Code for Children within this Safeguarding Handbook, NCF has also developed a Dealing with Allegations of Peer on Peer Abuse Policy & Procedure to deal with any allegations of abuse - made against a child by another child - for any situations when the Behaviour Code for Children is not the appropriate response.
+Whilst in most instances the conduct of a child towards another child will be covered by the Behaviour Code for Children within this Safeguarding Handbook, NCF has also developed a Dealing with Allegations of Child on Child Abuse Policy & Procedure to deal with any allegations of abuse - made against a child by another child - for any situations when the Behaviour Code for Children is not the appropriate response.

-NCF also understands that some allegations might be of such a serious nature that they raise safeguarding concerns in themselves - e.g. allegations which include physical abuse, emotional abuse, sexual abuse and sexual exploitation etc. Furthermore, incidences of peer on peer abuse may indicate that the child or young person is being abused themselves - e.g. sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines - or a sign of a wider issue that requires addressing within the culture of the NCF setting.
+NCF also understands that some allegations might be of such a serious nature that they raise safeguarding concerns in themselves - e.g. allegations which include physical abuse, emotional abuse, sexual abuse and sexual exploitation etc. Furthermore, incidences of child on child abuse may indicate that the child or young person is being abused themselves - e.g. sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines - or a sign of a wider issue that requires addressing within the culture of the NCF setting.

-Supporting disclosures of peer on peer abuse
+Supporting disclosures of child on child abuse

-NCF accepts that failing to recognise, acknowledge or understand the scale of peer on peer abuse and/or downplaying some behaviours can lead to a culture of unacceptable behaviour, an unsafe environment and in the worst case scenarios a culture that normalises such abuse resulting in children and young people accepting it as normal and thereby not coming forward to report it.
+NCF accepts that failing to recognise, acknowledge or understand the scale of child on child abuse and/or downplaying some behaviours can lead to a culture of unacceptable behaviour, an unsafe environment and in the worst case scenarios a culture that normalises such abuse resulting in children and young people accepting it as normal and thereby not coming forward to report it.

-Therefore, NCF will always take seriously any disclosure (or NCF concern) related to peer on peer abuse and will take all steps necessary to support and keep safe a child or young person experiencing such abuse.
-NCF staff will never give the impression that a report of any type of peer on peer abuse is creating a problem, or that the child or young person should be ashamed of reporting what has occurred.
+Therefore, NCF will always take seriously any disclosure (or NCF concern) related to child on child abuse and will take all steps necessary to support and keep safe a child or young person experiencing such abuse.
+NCF staff will never give the impression that a report of any type of child on child abuse is creating a problem, or that the child or young person should be ashamed of reporting what has occurred.

-NCF will also impress upon staff to recognise that an initial disclosure of peer on peer abuse may only be the first incident being reported, rather than representative of a singular incident.
+NCF will also impress upon staff to recognise that an initial disclosure of child on child abuse may only be the first incident being reported, rather than representative of a singular incident.
 Furthermore - because trauma can impact upon memory - NCF will be conscious that a child or young person may not be able to recall all details or the timeline of abuse.
 Finally, NCF and staff will keep in mind that certain children and young people may face additional barriers to making a disclosure because of their vulnerability, disability, sex, ethnicity and/or sexual orientation.

-NCF will review this Child Abuse: Peer on Peer Abuse and good practice at least annually.
+NCF will review this Child Abuse: Child on Child Abuse and good practice at least annually.
 In addition, more frequent reviews will be undertaken following a change in safeguarding legislation; following the implementation of a new activity or service which involves contact with children and/or adults at risk; following a safeguarding incident within the CCO (or one which directly concerns or affects the CCO); and/or following a significant organisational change.